 Mattel routinely enters into arrangements with its customers to provide sales incentives, support customer promotions, and provide allowances for returns and defective merchandise.
 Such programs are based primarily on customer purchases, customer performance of specified promotional activities, and other specified factors such as sales to consumers.
 Management believes that the accounting estimates related to sales adjustments are "critical accounting estimates" because significant judgment is required to estimate related accruals, such as estimating future customer sales volume to support volume-based sales incentives, estimating volumes of defective products to support reserves for defective merchandise, and estimating future customer performance and consumer preferences that could impact the discretionary sales promotions.
-Significant changes in the assumptions used to develop the estimates could impact Mattel's results of operations or financial condition.
+Significant changes in the assumptions used to develop the estimates could materially affect key financial statement line items, including net sales and accounts receivable.